SUMMER 2025 NEWSLETTER

 Adam Leitman Bailey, P.C., achieved complete victory in a hard-fought Manhattan Housing Court non-payment proceeding, winning a bench trial and obtaining a greater than $100,000 monetary and possessory judgment for its landlord client, while defeating the tenant’s laches and breaches of warranty of habitability defenses.

-Representing the landlord-owner of a Manhattan condominium apartment housing a grandfathered-in rent stabilized tenant, we brought a non-payment proceeding against a highly litigious tenant, who had been litigating with prior owners of the unit and refusing to pay rent for decades.
+Representing the landlord-owner of a Manhattan condominium apartment housing a grandfathered-in rent-stabilised tenant, we brought a non-payment proceeding against a highly litigious tenant, who had been litigating with prior owners of the unit and refusing to pay rent for decades.

-The tenant’s counsel raised a myriad affirmative defenses and counterclaims, which included, overcharge, illegal rent, constructive eviction, harassment, laches, breaches of warranty of habitability, and others.
+The tenant’s counsel raised a myriad of affirmative defenses and counterclaims, which included overcharge, illegal rent, constructive eviction, harassment, laches, breaches of warranty of habitability, and others.

-The case began in 2018 and included several highly contested motions to dismiss and for summary judgment, and partial summary judgment.
+The case began in 2018 and included several highly contested motions to dismiss, for summary judgment, and for partial summary judgment.
 We prevailed on the motions, resulting in the dismissal of all of the tenant’s defenses and counterclaims except for laches and warranty of habitability, which were preserved for trial.

-We also argued that the tenant contributed to or caused the apartment conditions of which he complained, that the landlord timely fixed any required conditions, and that the tenant failed to demonstrate any diminution of value of the apartment or any effect of any alleged conditions upon him.
+We also argued that the tenant contributed to or caused the apartment conditions of which he complained about, that the landlord timely fixed any required conditions, and that the tenant failed to demonstrate any diminution of value of the apartment or any effect of any alleged conditions upon him.

 The judge dismissed the tenant’s remaining defenses after trial and awarded our client judgment for the rent sought, which we then collected in full for our client.